mongodb/mongo/tools/template/README.md

 2. run `npm install` to install all missing dependencies.
 3. run `npm run build` to build the template.

-The build script packs everything into a single HTML file and copies it to its parent folder as `./tools/wtstats.html.template`.
+The build script packs everything into a single HTML file and copies it to `./tools/template/wtstats.html.template`.

 ### Usage